Zoe Slater

 Zoe Slater is a fictional character from the BBC soap opera EastEnders, played by Michelle Ryan.
 She made her first appearance on 18 September 2000.
-Zoe arrives in Walford along with her father, Charlie (Derek Martin), sisters Kat (Jessie Wallace), Lynne (Elaine Lordan) and Little Mo (Kacey Ainsworth), and grandmother Big Mo (Laila Morse).
+Zoe arrives in Walford along with her father, Charlie Slater (Derek Martin), sisters Kat Slater (Jessie Wallace), Lynne Hobbs (Elaine Lordan), Little Mo Mitchell (Kacey Ainsworth), and grandmother Mo Harris (Laila Morse).
+In January 2005, it was announced that Ryan would be leaving the soap, with Zoe's departure airing on 24 June 2005.
+Despite turning down several offers to return over the previous 20 years, in May 2025, it was reported Ryan agreed to reprise the role of Zoe later in the year.
+The following month, the character made an unannounced return in the episode broadcast on 16 June.